-Kagita Mikam provision of employment and training services to Aboriginal people.
-It was established to provide a cooperative working relationship with Aboriginal and local communities, organization and associations.
-This relationship will ensure that the employment and training of Aboriginal people will be addressed.
+Kagita Mikam provides employment and training services to Indigenous people.
+It was established to provide a cooperative working relationship with Indigenous and local communities, organization and associations.
+This relationship will ensure that the employment and training of Indigenous people will be addressed.

-The Queen's Native Student Association (QNSA) is an AMS ratified university club compromised of a diverse group of Aboriginal and non-Aboriginal students that share an interest in Aboriginal cultures and traditions.
+The Queen's Native Student Association (QNSA) is an AMS ratified university club compromised of a diverse group of Indigenous and non-Indigenous students that share an interest in Indigenous cultures and traditions.
 Undergraduates, graduates and professional students are all represented in the QNSA.